 How did you get started in collecting?

-My first contact with the Tolkien phenomenon was in 1976 when a friend gave me a single volume paperback of "The Lord of the Rings".
+My first contact with the Tolkien phenomenon was in Bundaberg in 1976 when a friend gave me a single volume paperback of "The Lord of the Rings".
 The story's opening chapters failed to capture my imagination and the book remained unfinished for a considerable time.

 My passion for everything Tolkien was born.
-I now wanted to read more stories about Middle Earth.
+I now wanted to read more stories about Middle-earth.
 Each time I visited Brisbane I searched bookstores and soon purchased hardback copies of “The Hobbit” and “The Lord of the Rings”.
 Soon after I found the ‘Silmarillion” and “Unfinished Tales” and read them straight away.
 I still have these books and the original paperback I was given back in 1976.

 I remained in the Bundaberg district for several years and as a consequence my Tolkien collection grew very slowly and after ten years my collection included just eight hardbacks, a couple of paperbacks, three poster maps and a couple of calendars.